martypowell/draft-standards/mission.md

 ## Ideals

-### Automation and Improvemnt
+### Automation and Improvement
-We want to manual processes when possible, and automate consitent manual tasks.
+We want to manual processes when possible, and automate manual tasks.

 * Testing
 * Building